charlieegan3/personal-website/source/links/index.html.markdown

 [Sites can fingerprint you accross multiple browsers](https://arstechnica.co.uk/security/2017/02/now-sites-can-fingerprint-you-online-even-when-you-use-multiple-browsers/) - By getting browsers to perform tasks that give away attributes of the host machine, it's possible to track the same device across sessions from multiple browsers.
 Tasks make use of the GPU and the installed fonts among other features to build profiles.

 [Servo Starters](https://starters.servo.org/) - An idea for an upcoming Hackday was to work on some open source projects.
-The Rust community & mozilla have a number of initiatives for new contributors. _Servo Starters_ is one such initiative for the servo browser engine that lists issues suitable for beginners as well as highlighting mentored.
+The Rust community & Mozilla have a number of initiatives for new contributors. _Servo Starters_ is one such initiative for the servo browser engine that lists issues suitable for beginners as well as highlighting mentored.

 [Scale API](https://www.scaleapi.com/) - Not sure if anyone else has used [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome) before but this is a similar service for "intelligence as a service" with a nice API (that I haven't used yet).
 There's also an [SE Daily episode](https://softwareengineeringdaily.com/2016/12/16/scale-api-with-lucy-guo-and-alexandr-wang/) with an interview for those into podcasts.